angular/angular-ja/aio-localized/content/guide/upgrade.md

     </code-example>

 The `bundle.js` file contains your UMD bundle.
-For an example on GitHub, see [UMD Angular bundle][GithubMgechevAngularUmdBundle].
+For an example on GitHub, see [UMD Angular bundle][githubmgechevangularumdbundle].

 </div>